Boots NicAssist 2 mg Microtab

 Other important information

-If you are pregnant: You should try to stop smoking without using medicines.
+If you are pregnant: You should try to stop smoking/vaping without using medicines.
 If you still need help you can use this product.
 The risk to your baby whilst using this product is far less than if you continue to smoke.
 Talk to your pharmacist or doctor for more advice.
+The effects of vaping on babies and children are not established.

-Products that are used intermittently, such as this one, may be preferable to nicotine patches.
+NRT products that are used intermittently, such as this one, may be preferable to nicotine patches.
 However if you feel sick or are sick (morning sickness) the patches may be better for you.
 If you do use nicotine patches they should be taken off before bedtime.
+The effects of vaping on your body during pregnancy are not established.

-Breastfeed your baby just before you use the microtab to make sure that your baby gets the smallest amount of nicotine possible.
+Breastfeed your baby just before you use the microtabs to make sure that your baby gets the smallest amount of nicotine possible.

 Nicotine products and children: Nicotine can be very dangerous to children.
 The amount of nicotine tolerated by adults and adolescents can make children very ill, and can sometimes be fatal.
 Do not leave your microtabs where children may get hold of them.